-You can take steps to protect your natural gas and electrical appliances during a flood.
-However, please follow the directions of local authorities and don’t put your safety at risk.
-If there is an immediate danger or water is already entering your building, just focus on getting out safely.
+Learn how to protect natural gas and electric appliances if you’re at risk of flooding, as well how to stay safe after you’ve returned from evacuation.
+But remember your safety is the top priority.
+Please follow directions of local authorities and if there is an immediate danger or water is already entering your building, just focus on getting out safely.

 Protect your appliances before a flood